 “Judge upon the book of Allah, upon the Sunnah of the Prophet, and if you do not find it in that, then use your personal opinion.”

 Muslims believe that the purpose of their creation is nothing but servitude, which is being a servant to the creator of mankind.
 They also believe that without the guidance of Allah no one will meet this purpose.
-Therefore fulfillment of the servitude mission is following the guidance of Allah, which is Sharia law.
+Therefore fulfillment of the servitude mission under the Shariah compliant laws is following the guidance of Allah.